 Incoterms are derived from the phrase “International Commercial Terms”, and they are set by the International Chamber of Commerce (ICC) every 10 years.
 The current edition of these rules are from 2010.

 These terms clearly lay out what the buyer and seller is responsible for when handling, transporting, and delivering goods.

-As an eCommerce seller, you are free to set your own terms on how you will deliver your products to your customers.
+As an eCommerce seller, you are free to set your own terms on how you will deliver or ship your products to your customers.

 However, Incoterms are beneficial because they are: